Desert Commander: Development and release

-Desert Commander was first released in Japan by Kemco on April 28, 1988 and later in North America in June 1989.
+Desert Commander was first released in Japan by Kemco on 28 April 1988 and later in North America in June 1989.
 The soundtrack was composed by Hiroyuki Masuno.
-Prior to its launch in the North American market, the game was titled Desert Tank Force before being renamed to Desert Commander and was showcased multiple times at the Summer and Winter editions of Consumer Electronics Show from 1988 to 1989 respectively.
+Prior to its launch in the North American market, the game was titled Desert Tank Force before being renamed to Desert Commander.
+It was showcased multiple times at the Summer and Winter editions of Consumer Electronics Show from 1988 to 1989 respectively.
 In the campaign in the original Japanese version, the player takes command of the Afrika Korps as Erwin Rommel against Bernard Montgomery's British forces.
 Then, on the result screen after the victory, Adolf Hitler praises the player.
 For the North American release, the factions were not named and the conflict remained opaque.
-On April 24, 2013, the title's soundtrack was included as part of the ROM Cassette Disc In KEMCO music album by City Connection's Clarice Disk label.
+On 24 April 2013, the title's soundtrack was included as part of the ROM Cassette Disc in KEMCO music album by City Connection's Clarice Disk label.